Four more Chromebook models get Android apps- confirmed in the newest Chrome OS update. Woot.

 - Click on “About Chrome OS” and you’ll get a popup window.

 - In this window, you’ll see some information about your laptop’s software.
-Look for the “ARC Version,” which will basically reveal that your Chromebook has the Play store software already installed, but not activated yet.
+Look for the “ARC Version,” which will basically reveal if your Chromebook has the Play Store software already installed, but not activated yet.
 If you don’t see any version number, it’s likely not preinstalled yet.

 How to activate Android apps on your Chromebook

 Step 1: First, you’ll need to change your channel from Stable to Beta.
 Doing so will delete your local storage, so be warned.
 This means all your files, music, images, videos, and other media saved on your disk (such as your Downloads foldre).
-You can back this up with the provided Google Drive storage, or locally onto a flash drive.
+You can back up your stuff with Google Drive or locally onto external storage.